Seek guidance providing accommodations for students with disabilities.Student Disability Services

 - Technology available to you and your students.

-- Rely on tools common to students like G Suite and Canvas or Sakai to provide consistency of experience.
+- Rely on tools common to students like Google Workspace and Canvas to provide consistency of experience.

 - Communicate with your students early and often to provide clear expectations for students.